Selectively Disabling HTTP/1.0 and HTTP/1.1

 HTTP/1.1 is still a valid standard.
 You’ll find many opinions online calling for its death.
 The most common case against it is security.
 It’s stable and simple, but it’s also without many of the safeguards incorporated by the newer protocols.

-It ultimately comes down to how you serve humans and bots.
+It ultimately comes down to what’s acceptable security for you and how you want to serve humans and bots.
 A few cases to consider:

 - humans using a graphical desktop browser: HTTP/2 is a safe bet